-All fish from the EEZ that are sold are considered commercial harvest and count towards a species' commercial quota, whether or not the fisherman has a federal commercial permit.
+King mackerel harvested from the EEZ that are sold are considered commercial harvest and count towards the commercial quota for that particular zone or subzone.
 This includes fish caught during tournaments that are donated through a dealer.
-The Councils are concerned that sales from tournaments may contribute to the commercial quota and lead to early closures in the commercial sector of the fishery.
+The Councils are concerned that these sales from tournaments contribute to the commercial quota and lead to earlier closures in at least some zones and/or subzones.
+Additionally, if these fish are counted under the MRIP program, they would be considered recreationally caught, thus double counting would occur.
+This double-counting results in inflated overall harvest levels.